danielsvedberg/pyBAKS/readme.md

 # pyBAKS: python implementation of Bayesian Adaptive Kernel Smoother (BAKS) for estimation of neuronal firing rate

-Daniel Svedberg, Brandeis University (2023)
+Daniel Svedberg <br> Brandeis University (2023)

-Based on: github.com/nurahmadi/BAKS/ by Nur Ahmadi, 2017
+Based on the following work by Nur Ahmadi: <br>
+github.com/nurahmadi/BAKS/ <br>
+github.com/nurahmadi/spike_bmi [spike_bmi.bmi.baks()]<br>
 Ahmadi, Nur, Timothy G. Constandinou, and Christos-Savvas Bouganis.
 "Estimation of neuronal firing rate using Bayesian Adaptive Kernel Smoother (BAKS)."
 Plos one 13.11 (2018): e0206794

 ## Introduction
-BAKS is a non-parametric method for estimating the firing rate of a neuron from a spike train.
+BAKS is a method for estimating the firing rate of a neuron from a spike train.
 It is based on a Bayesian framework and uses an adaptive-width kernel to smooth the spike train.
-The method is described in detail in the paper above.
+The method is described in detail in the paper cited above.<br>

-pyBAKS is a python implementation of the original BAKS algorithm written by Nur Ahmadi, with added convenience functions for automatically handling various data structures, optimizing the alpha parameter, and parallel-processing of multiple spike arrays simultaneously.
+pyBAKS is a python implementation of the original BAKS algorithm written by Nur Ahmadi, with added convenience functions for automatically handling various data structures, optimizing the alpha parameter, and parallel-processing of multiple spike arrays simultaneously.<br>
+Also included in pyBAKS is the testing module pyBAKS.BAKS_test, which contains tests and demos for various functions in pyBAKS.

 ## Installation & Loading
 As of October 26 2023, please install pyBAKS by cloning this repository.
 The package will be available on PyPI soon.